VishnuDeshmukh21/OpeninApp-Assessment/README.md

 * **Rate Limits:** The Gmail API has usage quotas and rate limits.
 The random intervals between checks help ensure the application operates within these limits.
 * **Node.js:** This code is designed to run within the Node.js runtime environment, providing the necessary platform for executing the JavaScript code and interacting with the Gmail API.

-**Further Notes:**

-* The provided code might have additional dependencies not explicitly mentioned.
-* This spec focuses on the core libraries and technologies used based on the provided code snippet.

-I hope this detailed spec provides a comprehensive understanding of the libraries and technologies involved in this application.
-Please let me know if you have any further questions!

 -----------------------------------------------------------------------------------------------------------------
 # 5 steps to get started